Shahriar-Samir/Active-Edge-Client/README.md

-Active Edge is a full stack web project based on fitness related services where any can get fitness training from expert trainers.
+Active Edge is a full stack web project based on fitness-related services where any can get fitness training from expert trainers.

 # Key Features
 - Visitors can access public routes such as homepage, all classes page, trainers page, forum page, specific post page, login and signup page of the website.